sethreidnz/a-modern-software-development-culture/Notes/what-is-devops.md

 - Shortened lead time between fixes
 - Faster mean time to recovery in case of release crashing or breaking the system

+### DevOps and achitecture

+There a number of requirements that a software application needs to have to be able to practice DevOps such as:

+- Deployability
+- Testability
+- Monitorability

+Any architecture can be used but micro-services are becoming the defacto approach among DevOps adherents.